We’ll post the latest competitor updates and information here.

 SCORE COURSES (points based competition):

-Competitor will be given a map when they register, on it are all the checkpoint locations available during the event.
-They don’t know which checkpoints are active and how many points they are worth.
-When they reach the start line competitors are given a list of the the active checkpoints and their values for that day.
-The competitor/team that collects the most points in the time allowed wins.
+You will be given a map when you register, on it are all the checkpoint locations available during the event.
+You don’t know which checkpoints are active and how many points they are worth.
+When you reach the start line you are given a list of the the active checkpoints and their values for that day.
+The team that collects the most points in the time allowed wins.
 One benefit of the score course is that you don’t have to stay out for the whole time allowance and can finish when you choose.

-Short Score – 5 hour day 1, 4 hour day 2 The Short Score – fixed period competition with time limits of 5 hours on the first day followed by 4 hours on the second where competitors accrue as many points as possible.
+The Short Score – fixed period competition with time limits of 5 hours on the first day followed by 4 hours on the second where teams accrue as many points as possible.
 Checkpoints are assigned points values based on their location and teams are free to choose their route to gain the highest score possible.
 Points are deducted for being outside your allocated time limit at a rate of 2 points per minute or part thereof.
 This course is as challenging as you choose to make it and is perfect for first time competitors or those wishing to take a more relaxed approach to the competition.
 You will still need to be able to read a map.

-Long Score – 7 hour day 1, 5 hour day 2 The Long Score – fixed period competition with a time limit of 7 hours on the first day and 5 hours on the second day where competitors/teams accrue as many points as possible.
-Checkpoints are assigned points values based on location with competitors free to choose routes for the highest score.
+The Long Score – fixed period competition with a time limit of 7 hours on the first day and 5 hours on the second day where teams accrue as many points as possible.
+Checkpoints are assigned points values based on location with competitors free to choose permitted routes for the highest score.
 This course tests navigation ability and is as physically as challenging as you choose to make it.
 Points are deducted for being outside your allocated time limit at a rate of 2 points per minute or part thereof.
-Riding experience and fitness is required.
+Experience and fitness is required.
 Teams with members under the age of 18 must have competed on the Short Score or similar courses in the past.

 EACH COMPETITOR MUST WEAR OR CARRY THE FOLLOWING: